TTurvey/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (Sept 2021 to Dec 2021)

+Please have a look at my GitHub to see how I have progressed over time => www.github.com/TTurvey
 - Use short descriptions of what you did and a skill you used.
 (Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Frequently used pairing in order to problem-solve efficiently, requiring strong teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
+- I have added the following skills to my arsenal over the course of the bootcamp:
-- Agile/XP
+- TDD
-- Ruby, Rails, JavaScript
+- Ruby
-- RSpec, Jasmine
+- RSpec

-#### Your University / College (start_date to end_date)
+#### University of Nottingham - MEng Mechanical Engineering (2011 to 2015)

-- Subject, any specialisms
-- Grade
-- Other cool stuff
+- MEng Mechanical Engineering, additional coursework in business/management and coding (MATLAB).
+- Obtained a 2:1 at Bachelor level and a 2:2 at Masters showcasing strong numeracy skills and well as an ability to problems solve.
+- Voted as the Course Representative for the year group and ensured that any problems that students had regarding the engineering course were brought to the university’s attention.

 #### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+???

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+I'm a film buff (I usually have a few good recommendations up my sleeve), enjoy going to music gigs and challenging myself physically via functional fitness competitions such as CrossFit.